mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 Germany features two primary types of horse racing: Harness racing and flat racing.
-Steeplechasing and hurdling have largely faded into history.
-This notebook will concentrate on flat racing.
+Steeplechasing and hurdling have largely faded into history.[^1] This notebook will concentrate on flat racing.

 ## 1.1 Betting Market

-Betting plays a crucial role in German horse racing, as a portion of the prize money is funded by the parimutuel betting operator’s profits.[^1] Betting in Germany occurs through two primary channels: bookmakers (fixed odds) and the totalizator (parimutuel).
+Betting plays a crucial role in German horse racing, as a portion of the prize money is funded by the parimutuel betting operator’s profits.[^2] Betting in Germany occurs through two primary channels: bookmakers (fixed odds) and the totalizator (parimutuel).
 For this analysis, the focus lies exclusively on parimutuel odds.